-- Applicants must hold a bachelor's degree from an accredited college or university. - Applicants must request that all graduate and undergraduate institutions attended send copies of their official transcripts to the Graduate School. - a.
-Applicants who attended a U.S. undergraduate or graduate institution may submit unofficial transcripts for initial application review.
-However, admitted students must submit official transcripts prior to enrollment in the university. - International students who attended undergraduate school at a non-U.S. institution must submit an official, evaluated transcript from an approved agency such as the World Education Services (WES) or Educational Credential Evaluators (ECE). - Each official transcript must show the complete scholastic record, bear the official seal of the institution, and be signed by the issuing officers. - 4.
+- 1. Applicants must hold a bachelor's degree from an accredited college or university. - Applicants must request that all graduate and undergraduate institutions attended send copies of their official transcripts to the Graduate School. - Applicants who attended a U.S. undergraduate or graduate institution may submit unofficial transcripts for initial application review.
+However, all admitted students, except NSU alumni, must submit official transcripts prior to enrollment in the university. - b.
+International students who attended an undergraduate school at a non-U.S. institution must submit an official, evaluated transcript from an approved agency such as the World Education Services (WES) or Educational Credential Evaluators (ECE). - 3.
+Each official transcript must show the complete scholastic record, bear the official seal of the institution, and be signed by the issuing officers. - 4.
 Applicants must have met one of the following requirements: - a.
 A minimum grade point average (GPA) of 2.5 on a 4.0 point scale.
 (Please note: Some programs may require a higher minimum grade point average.) - b.
 A minimum grade point average (GPA) of 3.0 on a 4.0 point scale in the last 60 hours of undergraduate work. - c.
 Submits a portfolio of relevant work experience (minimum of five years in the specified field of study).
 Work experience does not reduce the course requirement credits.

-Some graduate programs have additional requirements such as letters of recommendation, personal statement or essay, standardized test scores (Graduate Record Examination, TOEFL, IELTS, etc.) or may require grade point averages greater than 2.5.
-Applicants should refer to the appropriate graduate program description or inquire at the academic program office for additional requirements.
+Some graduate programs have additional requirements such as letters of recommendation, a personal statement or essay, standardized test scores (Graduate Record Examination, TOEFL, IELTS, etc.), teacher licensure or may require grade point averages greater than 2.5.
+Applicants should refer to the appropriate graduate program description or inquire at the academic program department for additional requirements.